Life Coaching Discovery Session Questions

 These life coaching discovery session questions are a powerful way to establish whether a client is a good coaching subject or "fit".
 Use before and during your coaching discovery call.

 The purpose of a Discovery Session is to provide you and your potential client leads with an opportunity to see if you are a good 'fit'.

-For you it is an opportunity to get to know the potential client, decide if you are a good match for coaching and "sell" yourself as a coach.
-For the client it is an opportunity to sound you out as being the right coach for them before committing.
+For you it is an opportunity to get to know the person, decide if you are a good match for coaching and "sell", but not hard sell, yourself as a coach.
+For the person interested in coaching it is an opportunity to sound you out as being the right coach for them before committing.

 The Before Session Questions are to to help you do what you can, within reason, to make sure the person who wants to book a Discovery Session is genuinely interested in being coached and/or isn't treating this just an opportunity to get some free life coaching.